SonifyForGraphs/sonify-for-graphs/README.md

 5. npm run dev
 6. go to localhost:3000 in browser

+Windows:
+1. cd into the folder
+2. python -m venv venv
+3.

 Windows might be different (possibly just python instead of python3 for the command line), but the main idea is to create a Python virtual environment in the folder, start it up, install all the node modules via npm, then start the project in development mode.

 J32N CSCE 4901/4902 Capstone Project